Barbara Boxer: Health care

 Boxer was part of a coalition to increase medical research to find cures for diseases.
 In 2007, she authored successful bipartisan legislation with Senator Gordon Smith to combat HIV/AIDS and tuberculosis globally.
 In 1997, she authored a Patients' Bill of Rights.
-She has written a bill to make health insurance tax-deductible and one to let any American buy into the same health insurance program that members of Congress have.
-She supports comprehensive prescription drug coverage through Medicare and the right of all consumers to purchase lower-cost prescription drugs re-imported from Canada.
+She has written a bill to make health insurance tax-deductible and a bill to allow any American buy into the same health insurance program that members of Congress have.
+She supported comprehensive prescription drug coverage through Medicare and the right of all consumers to purchase lower-cost prescription drugs re-imported from Canada.

-In October 2002, Boxer urged the Bush Administration to take specific steps to address the causes of the steep increase in autism cases in California.
-She wrote Health and Human Services (HHS) Secretary Tommy Thompson to establish a common national standard for the diagnosis of autism; instruct the CDC and the Agency for Toxic Substances and Disease Registry to convene a task force to review the current literature on autism and conduct its own study if necessary; and direct the National Institutes of Health (NIH) and the Centers for Disease Control (CDC) to work with the states to create a national chronic disease database.
+In October 2002, Boxer urged the Bush administration to take specific steps to address the causes of the steep increase in autism cases in California.

-Boxer is an advocate for embryonic stem-cell research, which has the potential to help those with diabetes, Parkinson's disease, Alzheimer's disease, spinal cord injuries, and other diseases.
+Boxer advocated for embryonic stem-cell research, asserting that it has the potential to help those with diabetes, Parkinson's disease, Alzheimer's disease, spinal cord injuries, and other diseases.